orlin/sourcegate/README.md

 ## Missing

 Some day there may be an async implementation.
-Restated: this is made for gulp workflow [beverage](https://github.com/orlin/beverage), and so far does not need async implementation.
-When it does, that would probably be `promise`-enabled.
+I so far use it only for workflow tasks, thus async hasn't been needed.

 ## Test [![Build Status](https://img.shields.io/travis/orlin/sourcegate.svg?style=flat)](https://travis-ci.org/orlin/sourcegate)